A Machine Learning Theory Perspective on Strategic Litigation: Introduction

 The United States has a hierarchical court system in which higher courts' rulings establish binding precedent that lower courts must follow.
 Lower courts must somehow determine how precedent applies to new cases.
 This process can be viewed as the lower courts learning a decision rule from precedent: a way to map information about a new case to a ruling based on precedent.
 This perspective motivates studying the application of precedent through the lens of learning theory, the study of learning functions from data.

 In this paper, we make an initial foray into studying strategic litigation from a machine learning theory perspective.
 We introduce a highly stylized, abstract model of a common-law legal system with three actors: a high court, a lower court, and a strategic litigator.
 The lower court decides new cases by applying a decision rule learned from a higher court’s past rulings.
 The strategic litigator strategically brings cases to the higher court to influence this learned decision rule, thereby affecting future cases.
 We explore questions including: What impact can a strategic litigator have?
 Which cases should a strategic litigator bring to court?
 Does it ever make sense for a strategic litigator to bring a case when they know the court will rule against them?
+Under two variants of our model, we characterize the set of decision rules a strategic litigator can induce, and provide algorithmic results for selecting an optimal set of cases to bring to court given the strategic litigator's objectives.
 Of course, studying such a simplistic model cannot necessarily tell us anything about the US court system in all its complexity.
 However, we hope it can still offer some insight into the dynamics of strategic litigation.

 This work has connections to other topics in machine learning theory, including teaching dimension (\cite{teaching_dimension}, \cite{teaching_linear_learner}) and clean-label data attacks (\cite{poison_frogs}, \cite{blum2021robust}).
 Previous works have also modeled legal decision making as a classifier (e.g., \cite{nn_1974}, \cite{branting2021scalable}, \cite{hartline_et_al}) but to our knowledge this is the first exploration of strategic impact litigation in a machine learning setting.
 It will be helpful to present our model before discussing these connections in more detail, so we will revisit them in Section \ref{sec:prev_work}.